fablabedp/fablabedp-wiki/workshops/workshop_3d_modelling_and_printing.md

 3. Experiment with transforming and combining boxes, cylinders and spheres.
  - Visibility
  - Aligning objects
- - Mirro
+ - Mirror
- - Cruis
+ - Cruise
- - Duplicat
+ - Duplicate
  - Workplanes
  - Rulers
  - Types of objects

 ## Part 2: Customise your vessel